0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Cascade/Cascade.md

 And of course, it was base-64 encoded.

-We decode it and use with the `Administrator` user since that's what mentioned in the email:
+We decode it and use it with the `Administrator` user since that's what was mentioned in the email:

 ```
 Username is TempAdmin (password is the same as the normal admin account password)